TheRainbowPhoenix/imgBoard/README.md

 =========================

-Right now you're lookign at the fresh **imgBoard**[^stackedit].
+Right now you're lookign at the fresh **imgBoard**.
 When you download it, you download the installable version of imgBoard with auto configuration.
 If you need live example take a look of   [<i class="icon-globe"></i> Online version](http://imgboard.esy.es)

 ----------